TaraRhoseyn/cardiff_swim_centre_site/README.md

 - **Fix**: Lowered the min-width of the media query to include this screen width and increased the bottom-margin of the cards within this query.
 - **Bug**: List items being pushed onto the next line was causing inconsistencies across card heights.
 - **Fix**: Removed bottom padding on the font awesome tick icon.
-- **Bug**: Buttons were not passing WAVE accessability standards due to colour contrast failures.
+- **Bug**: Buttons were not passing WAVE accessibility standards due to colour contrast failures.
 - **Fix**: Set the colour property of all anchor elements to black.
 - **Bug**: The about page's row of three cards would overlap into each other on tablet view.
 - **Fix**: Eeplaced the col-md-4 class with col-md-6 and col-lg-4 classes, and put them into one row over two.